Please note that Tapas no longer supports Internet Explorer.

 Luther opened the door to the bus and held his arm out towards it.
 “Let’s get settled, shall we?”

-The inside of the bus wasn’t as fancy as a rock star’s tour bus, but it had seating, a little kitchen area, and four curtained bunks in the back.
-Shadow sat down in one of the seats as Adin looked around the tiny kitchen.
+The bus wasn't as fancy as a rock star's tour bus, but it had seating, a little kitchen area, and four curtained bunks in the back.
+He sank into the nearest seat and let his head tip back against the cushion.
+Adin moved past him to look around the tiny kitchen.

 Luther leant his hip against the kitchen counter.
 “This is what I came up with.
 You always did want to run away when you got scared.
 Maybe you had the right idea.
 Predators can’t find you if you keep moving, as you always said.”